YOWCT/internal-red-tape-reduction-report/content/pages/annex-1.md

 In addition, two groups (LDV procurement and staffing) applied the following tools to explore solutions types:

+###### Six hats

-**Six hats:** The group on LDV procurement applied this tool to think through various perspectives.
+The group on LDV procurement applied this tool to think through various perspectives.
 The objective was to take one topic and look at it from six different perspectives.
 This steered the group toward a structured and objective conversation.

+###### Innovation flow chart

-**Innovation flow chart:** With the help of personas, the group on staffing completed an “innovation flowchart” exercise.
+With the help of personas, the group on staffing completed an “innovation flowchart” exercise.
 This tool helped participants unpack the necessary factors for success before fleshing out a plan of action.

 * **Note to reader:** In the last step of activity, the group must generate ideas and explore solution types for the most impactful challenges.
 From there, the next step is unpacking the risks, user needs and success factors with the help of the personas created earlier in the process.
 To this end, the group will start generating new ideas to change or improve the user experience.
 A few workshop designs could help in this regard.
 The “Six hats” exercise will motivate the group to think through various perspectives.
 Once several strong ideas have been generated to work with, it is suggested that an “innovation flowchart” exercise be completed.
 With the help of the personas, the facilitator can walk the group through the challenging task of unpacking the necessary factors for success, and start fleshing out a plan of action.